 Other great and cheap experiences are, for example, witnessing the “9 o’ clock cannon shot” (known as El Cañonazo) in the fortress San Carlos de La Cabaña, or going to the movies, the ballet or an art gallery.
 Havana is full of spectacular museums with entry fees lower than 25 CUP.

-In other provinces you can also visit beautiful places where there is need to pay for the access.
+In other provinces, you can also visit beautiful places where there is a need to pay for access.
 The astonishing Varadero Beach, Viñales or Pico Turquino, just to name a few, are heavenly spots you can enjoy for free.

-(TIP: Read our guide to choose the best time to go to Cuba, just in case you are wondering about)
+(TIP: Read our guide to choosing the best time to go to Cuba, just in case you are wondering about)

 The best souvenirs from Cuba